PatternAgents/BridgerSoc/README.md

 This means that when you license the PatternAgents software under a commercial license, you specifically do not use the software under the open source license and therefore you are not subject to any of its terms.

-If you would like to use our designs for your own personal or educational use, have at at!
+If you would like to use our designs for your own personal or educational use, have at it!

 Our public design repository is available at <a href="https://github.com/patternagents">Github</a>.